 Ms. Makhni earned her B.S. in Finance and Accounting from The Wharton School and her MBA from Harvard Business School.

-As Vice President, Head of Immunology for Marengo Therapeutics, Jacques Moisan leads the group responsible for preclinical pharmacology testing of biotherapeutic candidates to help understand optimal design and key mechanistic insight into the unique T cell activation profile of Marengo’s novel STAR platform.
+As Vice President, Immunology & Translational Science for Marengo Therapeutics, Jacques Moisan leads the group responsible for preclinical pharmacology testing of biotherapeutic candidates to help understand optimal design and key mechanistic insight into the unique T cell activation profile of Marengo’s novel STAR platform.
 He brings 14 years of experience in the biopharmaceutical industry to Marengo, overseeing teams driving concept through molecule screening and regulatory filing.
 Starting his career at AstraZeneca developing biologics for rheumatological indications, he soon made the transition to the immune-oncology field helping to build and shape multiple checkpoint inhibitor programs as well as T cell agonist approaches.
 Jacques then joined Lycera, a biotech company developing oral small molecule RORgamma agonists which was part of an exclusive global collaboration agreement with Celgene in 2015.
 Joining EMD Serono in 2016, Jacques contributed to shape the immune-oncology pipeline and team growth with increasing responsibility finishing with accountability for the T and NK discovery space within the Oncology/Immuno-oncology research department.
 Throughout his tenure at EMD Serono, he oversaw multiple IND filings and also authorship on numerous patents and publications.

 Jacques holds a Ph.D. in Experimental Medicine from McGill University and completed his postdoctoral training at the Brigham and Women’s Hospital with affiliation to Harvard Medical School.

-As CEO of Marengo Therapeutics and a director of the company’s board, Zhen Su brings more than two decades of experiences as a physician-scientist and business executive, with expertise in building and leading both R&D and commercial organizations.
-Prior to joining Marengo, Zhen served as Senior Vice President and Global Head of Oncology for Merck KGaA, where he led the franchise’s turnaround to achieve double-digit organic growth and an annual revenue above €1B.
+Prior to joining Marengo, Zhen served as Senior Vice President and Global Head of Oncology Business Francise for Merck KGaA, where he led the franchise’s turnaround to achieve double-digit organic growth and an annual revenue above $1B.
 In this role, he also successfully expanded the oncology portfolio including key alliance partnerships with Pfizer ($2.8B), GSK ($4.2B), and Debiopharm ($1.1B).
-In his earlier role as Chief Medical Officer of EMD Serono and head of its Oncology Medical division, he played an instrumental role in 8 major regulatory approvals across different indications for Bavencio®, Tepmetko®, Erbitux®, and Mavenclad®.
-He also held leadership roles with increasing responsibilities at Sanofi Oncology and GSK.
-Before his industry career, Zhen served on the faculty of Duke University, where he led early clinical studies focusing on mRNA-based and cell-based immunotherapy, and then the University of Florida, where he was the director of the Cell and Gene Therapy program.
-He is the author of more than 60 publications in immuno-oncology and targeted oncology.
+In his earlier role as Chief Medical Officer of EMD Serono, he played an instrumental role in 8 major regulatory approvals across different therapeutic areas across Oncology and Neurology for Bavencio®, Tepmetko®, Erbitux®, and Mavenclad®.
+He also held leadership roles with increasing responsibilities at Sanofi Oncology for Taxotere® and Jevtana® and GlaxoSmithKline in Oncology, Respiratory and Urology.

 As Senior Strategic Advisor to Marengo Therapeutics, Dr. Chabner brings decades of extensive experience pioneering key research in the field of cancer drug discovery and development.
 In addition to his role at Marengo, he is an Allen Distinguished Investigator, Clinical Director Emeritus for the Massachusetts General Hospital Cancer Center, and a Professor of Medicine at Harvard Medical School.
 During his career at the National Cancer Institute, he served as a Senior Investigator in the Laboratory of Chemical Pharmacology, Chief of the Clinical Pharmacology Branch, Director of the Clinical Oncology Program, and Director of the Division of Cancer Treatment.
 At the NCI, he maintained an active laboratory program in cancer pharmacology, where he led the development of the breast cancer drug Taxol.
 His research contributed significantly to the development of high dose chemotherapy regimens, and to standard therapies for lymphoma.
 Dr. Chabner is a senior editor for The Oncologist and in 2006, he received a presidential appointment to the National Cancer Advisory Board at the NCI.